Sensor Installation and Administration

 Using the VMware ESXi vSphere client, navigate to ConfigurationAdvanced SettingsConfigure Passthrough.
 Select all Intel I350 or Intel X710-DA2 interfaces, and click OK.
 Then restart VMware ESXi.

-Using the VMware ESXi vSphere client, create a new virtual machine and configure it to meet the requirements of the Sensor.
+Using the VMware ESXi vSphere client 7.0 update 3, create a new virtual machine and configure it to meet the requirements of the Sensor.

 1. Access the Sensor ISO